-Diagnosed with operable adenocarcinoma in the head of the pancreas.
+Cliff was diagnosed with operable adenocarcinoma in the head of the pancreas.
 He shares his personal experience of the effect of pancreatic cancer on diet.

 My experience of pancreatic cancer started some six months before diagnosis with little more than occasional bouts of digestive discomfort.
 The bouts became more frequent and during the final weeks while medical tests were carried out, digesting food became difficult.
 I was managing only two small meals a day, carefully chosen to avoid too much fat, and I was losing weight rapidly.
 When a bile duct stent was fitted during an endoscopy examination, my digestion improved considerably prior to my Whipple's procedure.

 I was allowed no solid foods for several days after my operation but was then offered normal hospital meals at my discretion.
 Hardly any food or drinks appealed to me for many weeks.
 The thought and taste of most made me feel sick.
 Tea, coffee and fruit drinks tasted odd and I even had to force myself to take water for several days.
 It was not easy to make myself swallow the various medications and pain-killers I was given.

 I was prescribed iron tablets on discharge from hospital to improve my blood count but the consequence of those, severe constipation, was worse than the blood deficiency and they were soon stopped.
 The anaemia problem was resolved as I returned to a fuller diet.